 These two major sites offer facilities for preparing students specializing in health, physical education, and recreation.
 Both buildings also provide the setting for comprehensive programs in intercollegiate and intramural athletics.
 James Moore Fieldhouse features a large gymnasium surrounded by a 220-yard track.
 Areas are set aside for basketball and gymnastics, and a third multipurpose area is used for activities such as badminton, tennis, track and field, volleyball, and indoor baseball.
 Adjoining the fieldhouse is an eight-lane swimming pool.
 Other major facilities in the fieldhouse are a physiological development laboratory and a weight room.
-Irma Pelz Gym houses a general purpose gymnasium, a specially equipped gymnasium for gymnastics, and a six-lane swimming pool.
+Irma Pelz Gym houses a general purpose gymnasium and a specially equipped gymnasium for gymnastics.
 Classrooms for instruction in health, physical education, and recreation are located in both facilities.

 Arthur Morrill Hall houses general classrooms and laboratories.
 The Departments of Geography, Environmental and Science Education, and Computer Science as well as laboratories and two lecture halls occupy the first floor.
 The second floor provides offices, special laboratories and classrooms for geology, meteorology, oceanography, astronomy and environmental and earth science.
 In addition, the building houses a planetarium and an astrodome observatory.